Heart Beat (TV series): Season 1

-The series follows the life of Rina, the estranged daughter of renowned general surgeon Radhi, starting from her acceptance into the surgical residency program at the fictional RK Hospital.
-The hospital was established by RK, whose son Arjun becomes Rina's love interest.
-During her time as an intern, Rina works alongside fellow interns Teju, Naveen, Rocky, Guna, and senior residents Anitha and Ravi, who each struggle to balance their personal lives with hectic schedules and stressful residency requirements.
-During their internship, they are overseen by Dr. Radhi, whose life complicates after Rina is revealed to be her daughter from her past life.
+The series follows the life of Reena, the estranged daughter of renowned general surgeon Radhi, starting from her acceptance into the surgical residency program at the fictional RK Hospitals.
+The hospital was established by RK, whose son Arjun becomes Reena's love interest.
+During her time as an intern, Reena works alongside fellow interns Teju, Naveen, Rocky, Guna, and senior residents Anitha and Ravi, who each struggle to balance their personal lives with hectic schedules and stressful residency requirements.
+During their internship, they are overseen by Dr. Radhi, whose life complicates after Reena is revealed to be her daughter from her past life.

 Season 2

-Season 2 opens with Radhi adjusting to life outside the hospital after stepping away from her duties, while Rina struggles under the new leadership of Arjun, the recently appointed CEO.
+Season 2 opens with Radhi adjusting to life outside the hospital after stepping away from her duties, while Reena struggles under the new leadership of Arjun, the recently appointed CEO.
 Encouraged by her children and her own sense of purpose, Radhi reclaims her role.
-The story follows Radhi and Rina dealing with their past, fuelled by the arrival of Rina's biological father and Radhi's past love interest, Dr. Vijay.
-Soon, both Rina and Vijay get to know the truth about each other but very soon the former meets with an accident.
+The story follows Radhi and Reena dealing with their past, fuelled by the arrival of Reena's biological father and Radhi's past love interest, Dr. Vijay.
+Soon, both Reena and Vijay get to know the truth about each other but very soon the former meets with an accident.

+Season 3

+Season 3 opens with a one-year time jump following the life-altering accident that left Reena in a coma, while Ravi returns to find the hospital under intense corporate management shifts.
+Waking up to face a painful recovery process, Radhi struggles with immense self-doubt regarding her surgical abilities under Manasa's harsh leadership style.
+The story follows Reena and Dr. Vijay relocating to Bangalore to adjust to a new environment, fuelled by the arrival of an unexpected visitor and a new specialist cardiology duo.
+Soon, Dr. Radhi steps into a brand-new role to navigate her strained biological connection with Reena, but very soon a fearless new arrival, Dr. Aradhana, triggers fresh internal friction during high-stakes medical emergencies.